mtc-20/AutoLogger/README.md

 ```
 pip install pygame-menu
 ```
-- Responds to both  mouse,keyboard and touch screen
+- Responds to mouse,keyboard and touch screen

 ### TODO
 - [x] Automate new user creation process
-- [x] Make system "hands-free"; ~~may require more hardware~~
-- [ ] Avoid writing images to file: ?
+- [x] Make system "hands-free"; ~~may require more hardware~~ ~~- [ ] Avoid writing images to file: ?~~
 - [ ] Need to add code so that database is created if it doesn't exist
+- [ ] Pressing the buttons multiple times sets up the event every time; which needs to be sorted out

 [cam]:https://www.raspberrypi.org/products/camera-module-v2/